 To mitigate the risk that stems from supply chains, LSL Group is focused on increasing the visibility of the Code within its suppliers, promoting its aims and objective for anti-slavery and human trafficking and ensuring that the Code is properly adhered to.

 LSL Group continues to place stringent checks and safeguards on our recruitment agencies and monitor our own internal recruitment processes to ensure that they meet the minimum legal requirements.

 As part of this, members of the LSL Group comply with all relevant legislation including the Immigration, Asylum and Nationality Act 2006 and ensure that all appropriate checks are carried out to maintain compliance.

 LSL Group Training

-> This statement has been approved on behalf of the LSL Board on 29 June 2017
+This statement has been approved on behalf of the LSL Group by the LSL Board on 28th May 2021.

-> Signed by Adam Castleton, Group Financial Officer on behalf of:
+Signed by Adam Castleton, Group Financial Officer on behalf of: